Overview

 The guides in this section are meant to introduce high-level concepts early in the documentation and bring in more advanced topics and configurations later on.

-• The Get started segment contains a high-level overview of the tasks the lotus-miner binary does, introduces the basic economics of being a storage provider, and outlines some hardware and architectural requirements.
+binary does, introduces the basic economics of being a storage provider, and outlines some hardware and architectural requirements. - The

-• The Setup segment contains all the necessary information for initializing the storage provider on the network.
+segment contains all the necessary information for initializing the storage provider on the network. - The

-• The Operate segment contains the necessary information about operating the storage provider daily and introduces more complex operations like SnapDeals, Batching and Index Provider.
+segment contains the necessary information about operating the storage provider daily and introduces more complex operations like SnapDeals, Batching and Index Provider. - The

-• The Workers segment contains guides for setting up dedicated workers for offloading tasks from the lotus-miner binary.
+segment contains guides for setting up dedicated workers for offloading tasks from thelotus-miner

 We recommend careful reading of every existing section and gaining as much background as possible before proceeding with a Lotus storage provider deployment.